hunterloftis/itemize/readme.md

 # Itemize

+A lazy, fluent web crawler with an async/await API.
+Itemize lists all of the URLs underneath a certain root URL.

 ```
 $ yarn add itemize
 ```

-A lazy, fluent web crawler with an async/await API.
-Itemize lists all of the URLs underneath a certain root URL.
+## Quickstart

 ```js
 const itemize = require('itemize')